Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3626 Regulation on Undergraduate Training.md

         training are determined by the head of the training unit.
 2. Use of training funds
-    a)  The head of the training unit decides on the use of training funds according to the unit\'s internal spending regulations.
+    a)  The head of the training unit decides on the use of training funds according to the unit's internal spending regulations.
     b)  The unit managing the training funding source is responsible for paying the funding to the unit performing the tasks stated in Clause 2, Article 2 of this Regulation according to the rates